 This way, you can see the 3 hundreds.
 To better see the tens and ones, you can also thicken some lines.

-You can see that 18 tens appear in the bottom rows and 4 tens appear in the rightmost columns, making a total of 22 tens.
+Now there are 18 tens: 4 "rods" in the upper right and then 6 "rods" + 6 "rods" + 6 "rods" in the bottom rows making a total of 22 tens.
 Finally, 24 ones can be seen at the bottom right.
-We can group 20 tens to make 2 hundreds and 20 ones to make 2 tens.
-We end with 5 hundreds, 4 tens and 4 ones, or 544.
-This representation is similar to an array created with base 10 materials.
+The 20 tens can be regrouped to make 2 hundreds and 20 ones can be regrouped to make 2 tens.
+This will result in 5 hundreds, 4 tens and 4 ones, or 544.
+This representation is similar to an array created with base ten blocks.

 Link Between the Area Model and the Algorithms

-As students develop the ability to use the open arrays and the area model and understand the strategy of adding partial products related to the concept of area, they are able to solve multiplication problems on larger numbers.
-We can break down each of the two factors into tens and ones.
+As students develop the ability to use open arrays and the area model and begin to understand the strategy of adding partial products related to these models, they are able to solve multiplication problems on larger numbers by breaking down each of the two factors into tens and ones.
 The area model is useful for representing decomposition and partial products as illustrated in the following example:

 There are 35 rides at the fair.
 Each ride accommodates 27 people.
 How many people can be accommodated on all the rides?